hibernator11/notebook-iiif-images/README.md

 The jupyter notebooks provided in this projectt are based on IIIF repositories in order to extract metadata and images, creating a CSV file representing de dataset as a result.
 These are examples of exploitation that can serve as a basis for further development.

 ## accessing-iiif-smithsonian
-Example jupyter notebook to extract a dataset as a CSV file from the Smithsonian Open Access digital collection.
+This jupyter notebook extracts a dataset as a CSV file from the Smithsonian Open Access digital collection.
 This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.

 ## accessing-iiif-europeana
-Example jupyter notebook to extract a dataset as a CSV file using the Europeana APIs.
+This jupyter notebook extracts a dataset as a CSV file using the Europeana APIs.
 This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.
 It also includes a code to show the thumbnails as a gallery.

 This example shows how to navigate the collection using the API by means of the manifest, annotations and full text resources.

 ## accessing-iiif-ugent
-Example jupyter notebook to extract a dataset as a CSV file from the UGent libraries collection.
+This jupyter notebook extracts a dataset as a CSV file from the UGent libraries collection.
 This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.
 The content used in this notebook is based on *la Russie illustrée* which is a periodical with 15 volumes and 748 issues.
 The digital content can be retrieved [here](https://lib.ugent.be/viewer/collection/RUG01-001643403#?c=&m=&s=&cv=&xywh=-2290%2C-224%2C7504%2C4200).

 ## Requirements
 The Open Access API requires an API key to access the endpoints.
 Please register with https://api.data.gov/signup/ to get a key.